The Smile of the Child

 Acquisition in 2006

-OuterBay Technologies, Inc. specializes in information lifecycle management solutions for applications and databases, assisting organizations in effectively monitoring, forecasting, and managing data growth within enterprise environments.
-Founded in 1997 and headquartered in Cupertino, California, the company provides a range of services including application resource monitoring, data growth analysis, policy management, and database archiving to ensure long-term data retention and compliance with governance and regulatory standards.
-Additionally, OuterBay offers solutions for database subsetting and data growth monitoring.
-The company operates additional offices in the United States, the United Kingdom, and India, enhancing its ability to serve a global clientele.
-In 2006, OuterBay Technologies was acquired by Hewlett-Packard Co.
+OuterBay Technologies, Inc. is a provider of information lifecycle management solutions focused on applications and databases.
+Founded in 1997 and headquartered in Cupertino, California, the company specializes in helping organizations monitor, forecast, and manage data growth within enterprise environments.
+Its offerings include application resource monitoring, data growth analysis and policy management, and database archiving for long-term data retention, governance, and regulatory compliance.
+Additionally, OuterBay provides enterprise database archiving and database subsetting services, along with tools for effective data growth monitoring.
+The company also maintains offices in the United States, the United Kingdom, and India.

 PIXACO